abarr/blog/posts/2020/06-10-big-boats-only.md

  Chewin' the Fat
  ---------------

 My last trip out to Davies there was a heap of run, and I wanted to keep the bait up and swinging in the current.
 I found this video with a Poternoster Rig that twisted the tag lines to give them some stiffness.
-They take a bit longer to rig up but well worth the effort is you are swinging around and bouncing your sinker.
+They take a bit longer to rig up but well worth the effort if you are swinging around and bouncing your sinker.
 I recommend giving it a go.

  <iframe width="560" height="315" src="https://www.youtube.com/embed/olaM6o4LwT0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Please don't forget to share the link with everyone you know to follow us on all the socials.
+If you have recieved this email in error please click the unsubscribe link below.